mattiab31/ssh_script_base/README.md

 ### Runtime Configuration
 You can either clone this repository or configure it as  `Runtime Configuration` during creation.

+### Run the Script
-You will have a  `Repos` folder with following files:
+You will have a `Repos` folder inside your NotebookSession, with following files:
 - install_start_ssh.sh
 - nb_ip.py
 - ssh_script_state.txt